-Nintendo Switch might not seem like the most obvious choice for horror games, but this handheld console has more than its fair share of games.
+Nintendo Switch might not seem like the most obvious choice for horror games, but this handheld console has more than its fair share of frightful experiences.

 Look past Mario, Kirby and Zelda, and you’ll find a wide range of horror games from third-party developers.
 There are some huge titles on there – like Capcom’s long-running Resident Evil series – and some indie gems, like Outlast.
 But which ones are the best horror games on Switch?
 Let us help you find them.